Cruisin' to Collections Student Financial Services Conference 2024

 Jo-Anne Clancy

-Associate Director for Educational Loans, Student Financial Services, Retired
+Associate Director for Educational Loans, Student Financial Services

 Jo-Anne oversees all aspects of the Federal Direct loan programs, Perkins Loan program and reconciliation of Federal Pell Grant.
 She maintains the University’s Private Educational loan list, relationships with banks, servicers, collection agencies and guarantors.
 She keeps all staff apprised of regulatory changes as they relate to student loans and helps to educate students about the importance of financial literacy.